phillipclapham/neuroweaver/README.md

 - Rapid initial formation
 - Natural evolution through use
+- Fear as fuel for expansion
 - Flexible adaptation to new data
 - Continuous refinement through play
+- Fractal development at every scale

+💫 **Novel Insight**: Mental models aren't just one process among many - they're the living foundation through which all other processes operate and evolve.

 ### First-Principles Exploration